JabadeSusheelKrishna/Network_File_System/README.md

 - DHCP port = 1000

 ### Assumptions
-` Only a single DHCP server exists `
+- ` Only a single DHCP server exists `
+- Simple File Operations such as Read, Write, Create and Delete are Handled

 ### Contributions